 - The SI unit of viscosity is the pascal second (Pa·s) or kg·m−1·s−1.

 - The SI unit of kinematic viscosity is square meter per second or m2/s.

 CGS Unit of Viscosity

-- The cgs unit for kinematic viscosity is stokes (St) and has been named after Irish mathematician and physicist Sir George Gabriel Stokes.
+- The cgs unit for kinematic viscosity is stoke (St) and has been named after Irish mathematician and physicist Sir George Gabriel Stokes.
 Sometimes the unit centistokes (cSt) is also used.

 Other Common Viscosity Units

 Earlier, kinematic viscosity was measured using the Saybolt viscometer, expressing the units in Saybolt universal seconds (SUS).
 Other abbreviations such as SUV (Saybolt universal viscosity) or SSU (Saybolt seconds universal) are sometimes used.